Key Takeaways:

 Which Should You Pick?

-If you only use Firefox: Use the built-in vertical tabs.
+Use the built-in vertical tabs.
 It's native, free, and well-integrated.
 No reason to add anything else.

-If you use Safari at all: Your only real option for vertical-style tab management is a standalone app.
+Your only real option for vertical-style tab management is a standalone app.
 Safari's extension limitations mean no in-browser solution exists.
 SupaSidebar adds a sidebar to Safari where Apple doesn't provide one.

-If you use 2+ browsers: Skip per-browser solutions.
+Skip per-browser solutions.
 They'll fragment your workflow.
 SupaSidebar (or a similar cross-browser tool) saves you from managing separate tab systems.

-If you want the deepest tab features: Vivaldi or Zen.
+Vivaldi or Zen.
 They offer tree-style tabs, stacking, and tiling that no extension or external app matches.
 The tradeoff is committing to a specific browser.

 Frequently Asked Questions

-Can you get vertical tabs in Safari on Mac?
 No. Safari doesn't support vertical tabs natively, and Apple's Safari extension API doesn't allow the UI modifications needed for a vertical tab sidebar.
 The only way to get vertical-style tab management with Safari is through a standalone Mac app like SupaSidebar, which provides a persistent sidebar alongside any browser including Safari.

-What's the best vertical tab extension for Chrome on Mac?
-Sidebery is the most full-featured open-source option, offering tree-style tabs, grouping, and panel customization.
-For a simpler setup, the "Vertical Tabs" extension by nicedoc provides a clean sidebar without the configuration overhead.
-Neither can fully hide Chrome's horizontal tab bar without CSS hacks.
+Chrome now has built-in vertical tabs, so start there if you only need a native sidebar layout.
+Sidebery is still the most full-featured open-source extension option if you want tree-style tabs, grouping, and panel customization.
+For a simpler extension setup, the "Vertical Tabs" extension by nicedoc provides a clean sidebar without the configuration overhead.

-Does Firefox have built-in vertical tabs on Mac?
 Yes.
 Since late 2024, Firefox includes native vertical tabs.
 Enable them in Settings > Tabs.
 The horizontal tab bar hides automatically.
-Firefox is currently the only major Mac browser with native vertical tab support.

-Is there a vertical tab solution that works across all browsers on Mac?
 SupaSidebar is the only tool that provides a unified vertical sidebar across Safari, Chrome, Firefox, Brave, and Edge on Mac.
 It runs as a native macOS app (not an extension), so it works with every browser including Safari.
 The free tier includes 3 customizable spaces, and the lifetime Pro plan costs $34.99.

-Do vertical tabs use more RAM than horizontal tabs?
 The tabs themselves use the same memory either way - vertical is just a different layout.
 However, browser extensions that add vertical tab sidebars (like Sidebery for Chrome) add their own memory overhead, typically 50-80MB.
 Native implementations (Firefox, Edge) and standalone apps (SupaSidebar) add minimal or separate memory usage.